Stone Creek Of Littleton

 Pros

-• pro The care staff are patient, compassionate, and loving.
+• pro The staff are patient, compassionate, and loving, providing remarkable care to residents.

 • pro The facility is beautifully maintained, sparkling clean, and located in a welcoming neighborhood.

-• pro The programming is fun and creative, with ample social interaction and family engagement.
+• pro The activities and outings are varied, enjoyable, and encourage social interaction and family engagement.

 Cons